yoshi-ki/BACHELOR/README.md

 ## Hardware
 I learned hardware by creating some circuits using verilog.
 These codes are run on FPGA platform.

+## Compiler_Lab
+This directory contains a code of compiler for min-caml, which is a subset of Ocaml.
+I leaned compiler system by creating a compiler.

+## Basic_Algorithm
+These are the code I wrote to learn basic programming skills and basic algorithms.
+I learned C and scheme.
+Besides, I mastered some algorithms using C, and created scheme processing system using scheme.

 ## Numerical_Analysis
 I learned lots of numerical analysis algorithms and wrote code for it.
 I also learned tools for effectively executing code (ex: GPU, BLAS).